Leif Kristian Nestvold-Haugen

 Haugen made his World Cup debut in October 2009 in Sölden, and collected his first World Cup points with a 26th place.
 He won a bronze medal in giant slalom at the World Championships in 2017 and attained his first World Cup podium in March 2017 at Kranjska Gora, Slovenia.

 Nestvold-Haugen represents the sports club Lommedalens IL, and hails from Lommedalen.
 At the Junior World Championships, he achieved two seventh places in 2006 in Mont-Sainte-Anne and an eighth place in 2007 in Flachau.

 Personal life

 Nestvold-Haugen is from Lommedalen, Norway.
 His sister is Norwegian alpine skier Kristine Gjelsten Haugen.
 He studied finance and international business in the United States at the University of Denver and graduated in 2012.
+He married Marthe Gausen Nestvold in 2017, taking her last name also.